jericrealubit/stock-dashboard/README.md

  ├─ .env.example
  └─ vite.config.ts

- Made with ❤️ by @jericrealubit
+ "Made with ❤️ by @jericrealubit"
 ```